WolfgangMehner/vim-plugins/lua-support/README.md

 RELEASE NOTES FOR VERSION 1.1pre
 ----------------------------------------------------------------------
+- The templates which are inserted into new files as file skeletons can be specified in the templates library, via the property:
+    Lua::FileSkeleton::Script
-- Update Lua's reference manual to 5.3.3.
+- Update Lua's reference manual to 5.3.4.
 - Minor changes.